zevv/xpeg/README.md

 ## Introduction

-XPeg is a pure Elixir pattern matching library.
+Xpeg is a pure Elixir pattern matching library.
 It provides macros to compile patterns and grammars (PEGs) to Elixir function which will parse a string and collect selected parts of the input.
 PEGs are not unlike regular expressions, but offer more power and flexibility, and have less ambiguities.
 (More about PEGs on [Wikipedia](https://en.wikipedia.org/wiki/Parsing_expression_grammar))

-Some use cases where XPeg is useful are configuration or data file parsers, robust protocol implementations, input validation, lexing of programming languages or domain specific languages.
+Some use cases where Xpeg is useful are configuration or data file parsers, robust protocol implementations, input validation, lexing of programming languages or domain specific languages.